New Hope Community Farmers Market

 Permits, Licenses, Taxes and Insurance

-All vendors are responsible for knowing if they need a sales tax ID number.
+- All vendors are responsible for knowing if they need a sales tax ID number.
 If you are required to have a number, that must be included on the Market application.
-If you do not require a tax ID number, a confirmation letter stating so must be submitted to the Market.
+If you do not require a tax ID number, a confirmation letter stating so must be submitted to the Market Coordinator.

-Northwest Community Farmers Market Connection, DBA Market in the Valley, and the City of Golden Valley, MN are not liable for any injury, theft, or damage to either the buyer or seller, or their property, arising out of or pertaining to preparation for or participation in the Market in the Valley; whether such injury, theft or damage occurred prior, during, or after the Market in the Valley, seller further agrees to indemnify and hold the Northwest Community Farmers Market Connection, DBA Market in the Valley, or the City of Golden Valley, MN harmless for and against any claims for such injury, theft or damage.
+- The New Hope Community Farmers Market and The City of New Hope are not liable for any injury, theft, or damage to either the buyer or seller, or their property, arising out of or pertaining to preparation for or participation in the New Hope Community Farmers Market; whether such injury, theft or damage occurred prior, during, or after the New Hope Community Farmers Market, seller further agrees to indemnify and hold the New Hope Community Farmers Market and The City of New Hope harmless for and against any claims for such injury, theft or damage.

-All vendors should carry their own general liability and product liability insurance, as the Market in the Valley does not provide this coverage.
+- All vendors should carry their own general liability and product liability insurance, as the New Hope Community Farmers Market does not provide this coverage.

-All vendors must include a copy of all licenses and insurance certificate with their application.
+- All vendors must include a copy of all licenses and insurance certificates with their application.

-The Market reserves the right to enforce the rules and regulations stated in this document.
-The Board of Directors reserves the right to levy fines on Market vendors for any violation of Market rules.
+- The Market reserves the right to enforce the rules and regulations stated in this document.
+The Market President, Manager, Manager, or Board of Directors reserves the right to levy fines on Market vendors for any violation of Market rules.

-A complaint form is available for anyone to file a complaint of a violation of rules.
-A written complaint can be filed by anyone with the Board of Directors.
+- A complaint form is available for anyone to file a complaint of violation of rules.
+A written complaint can be filed by anyone to the Board of Directors.

-All violations and complaints will be investigated and reviewed by the Board of Directors.
+- All violations and complaints will be investigated and reviewed by the President, Coordinator, Manager, or Board of Directors.
 Fines will be levied accordingly.
-Vendors will be notified in writing of any fines levied.

-Vendors may appeal fine levy decisions, in writing, to the Board of Directors, within five business days of written notification.
-Following review of the written appeal, vendors will be notified of the decision of the Board regarding the said appeal.
-All decisions of the Board of Directors is final.
+- Vendors may appeal fine levy decisions, in writing, to the Board of Directors within five business days of written notification.
+Following a review of the written appeal, the Board of Directors’ decision is final.

-Fines must be paid within 10 business days of receipt of notification.
+- Fines must be paid within ten business days of receipt.
 Unpaid fines may result in additional fines and/or loss of selling space for one week.

-If vendor’s selling rights are removed, the selling rights of the primary seller’s immediate family, including parents, grandparents, siblings, children, aunts and uncles, cousins, nieces and nephews are also removed.
+- If the vendor’s selling rights are removed, the selling rights of the primary seller’s immediate family, including parents, grandparents, siblings, sons/daughters, aunts/uncles, cousins, and nieces/nephews, are also removed.